Is there a preacher left that preaches the Gospel? By Alan Ballou

 Notice that it says “saved if” in verse 2 above.
 Now you know why those who preach “once saved always saved,” which is not in the Bible, never preach 1 Corinthians 15:1-2 above.
 They avoid that passage of scripture like the plague.

 That’s how far we have drifted away from the truth.
-Some will even stand up against what is written in the Bible in order to support what isn’t written.
-May the Lord have mercy on us.
+Some will even stand up against what is written in the Bible in order to support what is not written.
+May the Lord have mercy on us all.

 The Gospel of the Kingdom contains a call to obedience.
 In fact, everything that the Apostle Paul did, including every miracle, was to make the people that he ministered to obedient.